 Keep it real and make the programme work for you.

-For more information listen to my Instagram Live recording on my account (@christinekjeldbjerg) with Lindsey Beveridge on the 19th September 2022, you may actually decide that alcohol isn´t for you after all.
+For more information listen to my Instagram Live recording on my account (@christinekjeldbjerg) with Lindsey Beveridge on the 19th September 2022 or with Kate Adams on her abstinence from alcohol within the library of presentations.